russellballestrini/russell.ballestrini.net/content/2018-03-16-fulfilling-childhood-dreams-solar.rst

 Solar Financing
 =========================

 When talking with Tesla, I fully expected to pay for my solar system in full with cash savings.
 It wasn't until I reached out to `SunLight Solar <http://sunlightsolar.com>`_ did I change my strategy.
 SunLight urged me to take advantage of the ".99% CT Green Bank" finance option.
-I took that loan out and dumped my cash savings into my mortgage as a bulk payment.
+I took out a loan for the whole project and dumped my cash savings into my home mortgage as a bulk payment to the principle.

-Additionally, the CT Green Bank granted me $3,600 toward my project and the US federal government will grant 30% or $8,400 on my tax return.
+Additionally, the CT Green Bank granted me $3,600 toward my project and the US federal government will grant 30% or $8,400 on my next tax return.

-After all incentives, the parts and labor of my system is $20,000:
+After all the incentives, the parts and labor of my system came in just under $20,000:

 .. code-block:: math